Skip to content

 exploit

-6. After about 1 minute, Metasploit will provide a list of potential kernel exploits that can be used against the host.
+6. After about a minute, Metasploit will provide a list of potential kernel exploits for the host.

-2. Once Watson is on the target machine, execute it and review the output
+2. Execute Watson on the target and review the output:

 .\Watson.exe